diyavakil/counterplusHITL/README.md

 ## 💡 Imaging Recommendations

 To get the most accurate results:
 - **Colony size:**
   Works best on **larger, less dense** colonies.
-  → Dilute your sample more and allow colonies to grow larger if possible.
+It is recommended to dilute your sample more and allow colonies to grow larger if possible.
 - **Lighting:**
-  Place the Petri dish **lid-side-up** on a bright LED light pad (max brightness).
+  Place the petri dish **lid-side-up** on a bright LED light pad (max brightness).
 Work in a **dark room** to reduce glare.
 - **Focus:**
   Remove the Petri dish lid before photographing.
 Make sure colonies are **in sharp focus**.
 - **Camera quality:**
-  A modern smartphone camera works great!
-  - For iPhones, use **Portrait → Contour Lighting** mode for best results.
+  A smartphone camera works great!
+For iPhones, use **Portrait → Contour Lighting** mode for best results.